Top

 Document

-You may submit documents in .docx or .tex format.
-Please additionally submit all figures included in the submission in a vector-based format (e.g., .eps or .pdf).
-Please include an abstract (150-200 words, unless stated otherwise in a call for papers) in your submission.
-Please format headings and sub-headings accordingly, as this will facilitate further editing.
+You may submit documents in MS Office or LibreOffice format.
+Kindly provide an abstract (150–200 words, unless otherwise specified) with your submission.
+Format headings and sub-headings accordingly, as this will facilitate further editing.
 Keep in mind that we only number Header Levels 1 and 2.
 To allow double-blind reviewing, the document must not contain information that allows identification of the authors.

 Citation Formats